thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 Hiera offers a robust and straightforward way to separate data from code.

-The name 'Hiera' stands for hierarchy, but the most basic functional Hiera config doesn't have to be hierachical.
+The name 'Hiera' stands for hierarchy, but the most basic functional Hiera config doesn't have to be hierarchical.
 Let's set up a simple flat lookup using Hiera.

 Imagine you want to set a default message of the day on your servers.
 You could do this with the following Puppet code:

 <pre>
-$message = "Welcome to $::hostname.
+$message = "Welcome to ${::hostname}.
 Don't break anything!" file { '/etc/motd': content => $message
 }